-Classical Studies - Latin EDU1200 (Course Weight 1.0)
+Classical Studies - Latin EDU1200 (Course Weight 1.0) - not offered in 2005/2006

 This course introduces candidates to the philosophy, methodologies and issues related to the teaching of Latin in the intermediate and senior divisions.
 A variety of instructional and assessment strategies, and approaches to curriculum design will be explored.
 The course will focus on Latin vocabulary, grammar and syntax, comprehension, derivation and oral reading of prose and poetry.
 There will also be an emphasis on the social and cultural aspects of Roman civilization.
 The course will be delivered through a variety of approaches including reflective and active learning.